 Multiple cultures, overlapping spatially and temporally, were the norm in late prehistoric times.
 The Avonlea and Beehive complexes were contemporary in the southern portion of the Northwestern Plains, with Avonlea in the north and Beehive in the south (Greiser 1988).
-Avonlea components seem to be rather uncommon in North Dakota.
 For information concerning Avonlea, refer to Avonlea Yesterday and Today: Archaeology and Prehistory edited by Leslie B. Davis and published by the Saskatchewan Archaeological Society in 1988.